Pedro (card game): Tennessee variation

-Louisiana Variation
+Louisiana variation

 Played primarily in South Louisiana, this variation uses a 52 card deck (no jokers).
 Whoever plays the 2 keeps that point for their team; no player may 'win' the 2.
 The most points a team can make in one hand is 14.
 A player may wish to bid 14-28 (often called 14 in the dark), but he must bid this before the cards are dealt.
 If the team makes all 14 points, they are rewarded with 28 points.
 The minimum bid is 7, and if no one bids, the dealer is allowed to bid 6 (commonly called the force bid), although in Southeastern Louisiana the force bid is often 7.

-When a player is discarding their non trump cards into the trash pile and a trump card is mistakingly thrown out the trump card discarded is considered "fair game."
+When a player is discarding their non trump cards into the trash pile and a trump card is mistakenly thrown out the trump card discarded is considered "fair game."
 Whichever individual who can first grab the erroneously discarded trump card is allowed to keep the card.
 Violence is allowed but frowned upon in these situations.
 If the new player in possession of the card is above the hand limit they must discard a card of their choice to stay within the limit.
 If the discarded trump is picked up before one has received their new cards from the dealer the phase carries on and the player reduces their hand to the limit.

 Also, in this variation "cut-throat" may be played.
 "Cut Throat" Pedro, rules state that any card may be played when an off trump card leads the hand.
 You are only required to follow with the trump off card in the "follow suit" version.
 Also, if one player bids 14-28 then another player may bid 28-56.
 You can only bid 28-56 if another player first bids 14-28.
 Commonly, you must have both the ace and deuce to bid either 14-28 or 28-56, but this requirement may be disregarded in some house rules.